gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 In the last \ref createphysicsplugin "Implement a physics feature" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
-\ref gz::physics "Ignition Physics API".
+\ref ignition::physics "Ignition Physics API".
 In this tutorial, we will look deeper into the structure of a physics engine plugin, for example, the available [DART](https://github.com/ignitionrobotics/ign-physics/tree/ign-physics2/dartsim) physics engine in `ign-physics` repository and how to define a custom
-\ref gz::physics::Feature "Feature" for the plugin.
+\ref ignition::physics::Feature "Feature" for the plugin.

 ### Folder structure of the plugins